DAT4/02257-1/report/03-Visualization.md

-# Visualization of trees
+# 3   Visualization of trees

 To visualize the tree we will need to map the tree structure into an image.

-In the case of a tree of single letters we would need the following objects for each node:
+In the case of a tree of single letters, i.e. trees of type `Tree<char>`, we would need the following objects for each node:

 - one letter
 - one line from letter to its parent (except the root node which does not have a parent)

-This task can easily be done using the SVG (Scalable Vector Graphics) format
+This task can easily be done using the SVG (Scalable Vector Graphics) format.
+As already meantioned in Sec.
+2.3.1, the size of the value could easily be included, but we focus on the simple trees of type `Tree<char>` for simplicity.

-## SVG
+## 3.1   SVG

 SVG files are just text files following the XML (Extensible Markup Language) format.